The cold and flu season is peaking.

-According to the Centers for Disease Control and Prevention(CDCP), the single best way to protect against influenza is to get a flu vaccination each year.
+According to the Centers for Disease Control and Prevention, the single best way to protect against influenza is to get a flu vaccination each year.

 Two types of vaccination are available in the United States: the flu shot and the nasal-spray flu vaccine.

-The flu shot is an inactivated vaccine (containing dead virus) that is injected by needle, usually in the arm.
+The flu shot is an inactivated vaccine (containing dead virus) that is given with a needle, usually in the arm.

 A misconception among those fearing the needle is that the flu shot slightly infects the person receiving the shot, resulting in mild flu symptoms.
+According to Rachel Elder, this is incorrect.
 Since the virus is inactive, there will be no flu symptoms after receiving a shot.

 For $15 at Student Health Services, it is well worth it.

 The nasal-spray flu vaccine (sometimes called LAIV for "live attenuated influenza vaccine" or FluMist) is a "needle-less" alternative to the flu shot.
 It is made with live, weakened flu viruses; but just like the flu shot, it does not cause the flu.